Workday/canvas-kit/COMPOUND_COMPONENTS.md

  }
  ```

-A model has configuration for functionality including configuration of events.
-An event has two parts:
+A model hooks takes in a configuration object.
+This object can contain anything like initial values, configuration of behavior, etc. This is also where event behavior can be configured.
+Many model events will have 2 optional configurable functions:

-* Guard
+* Callbacks
-* Action
+* Guards

-A guard controls if an event produces a state change as well is if the action is called.
-A guard is a function that receives data of the event and returns `true` to allow normal operation or `false` to prevent normal operation.
-The guard function is invoked before anything else in the event.

-An action is similar to any callback with information of an event.
-An action is used to perform side effects or additional state changes.

-The convention is an event called `open` has a guard function called `shouldOpen` and an action function called `onOpen`.
-Here's an example of a disclosure model that has a state of `{ opened: boolean }` and an event of `{ open: () => void }`:
+#### Callbacks

+A callback of an event is similar to native event callbacks like `onClick`.
+Callbacks are a place to handle events and by convention start with `on`.
+If the event is called `click`, the callback would be called `onClick`.
+Callbacks can be used to handle side effects or used to produce additional state changes.
+Callbacks are called synchronously which batches state changes, so any additional state changes will not produce additional renders.

+#### Guards

+Guards are special functions that determine if an event should trigger a state change and a callback.
+The function should return `true` or `false`.
+A `false` return value will effectively cancel the event and state changes will not occur and callbacks will not be invoked.
+A guard allows for a model's behavior to be modified without needing to produce a new model.
+Guard functions should be pure functions.
+Side effects should be performed in callbacks.
+The convention of a guard function is to start with a `should`.
+If an event is called `open`, the guard of the event would be called `shouldOpen`.

+Both guards and callbacks receive an object of event data (i.e. mouse position of a "click" event) and the current `state` of the model.

+Here's an example of a `DisclosureModel` that has an "open" event with a guard called "shouldOpen" and a callback called "onOpen":

 ```ts
 const useDisclosureModel = (config = {}) => {